- About 1 hour and 30 minutes boat ride from Naval, 45 mins boat ride from Kawayan Port,20 mins boat ride from Ol-og, Maripipi Island

 * Prices subject to change without prior notice

-- Hire a private boat for roundtrip to Sambawan Island, Maripipi, Biliran from Naval Port.
+- Hire a private boat for roundtrip to Sambawan Island, Maripipi, Biliran from Naval Port (Naval is the capital town of Biliran Province).
 Boat rental is Php 7,000* for 10-15 pax.

 - Ride a habal- habal to Kawayan Municipality Php 60 per head.
 Rent a boat at Php 3000* and travel to Sambawan.
 Travel time is 60 minutes.
 Boat Capacity maximum of 10 persons.